Louis-P35/Quaternion-based_quadcopter-flight-controller/README.md

 - **Stabilized Mode**:
   - **Cascaded PIDs for Attitude Control**:
+    Attitude setpoint -> [PID Attitude] -> Rate setpoint -> [PID Rate] -> Torque vector -> [Mixer]
     - The attitude error is processed by a PID controller to produce an angular rate target.
 This target is then used as the input for another PID controller, which compute the torque vector.

 - **Acrobatic Mode**:
+  Rate setpoint -> [PID Rate] -> Torque vector -> [Mixer]
   - The angular rate error is processed by a PID controller to directly compute the torque vector.

+- **Position Hold Mode**:
+  Position Setpoint -> [PID Position] -> Attitude setpoint -> [PID Attitude] -> Rate setpoint -> [PID Rate] -> Torque vector -> [Mixer]
+  - The position error is processed by a PID controller to produce an attitude target.
+Then the attitude error is processed by a PID controller to produce an angular rate target.
+Finally this rate target is used as the input for rate PID controller, which compute the torque vector.

 ## Mixer

+The mixer is responsible for translating the desired thrust and torque commands into individual motor power levels.
+This is achieved through a linear transformation that accounts for the drone's geometry and motor configuration.

+### X-Configuration Mixing
+In the X-quad configuration, the mixer computes the motor outputs based on a target thrust (T) and torques around the three body axes (tx, ty, tz).

+### Voltage Compensation
+Motor commands are adjusted based on the battery voltage to maintain consistent thrust even as the battery discharges.
+Since thrust is proportional to the square of the voltage, a quadratic compensation is applied.
+A low-pass filter smooths the ADC readings to avoid abrupt changes.

+### Clamping and Rescaling
+To ensure motor outputs remain within the valid range [0, 1000], the mixer applies a rescaling procedure.
+If any motor command falls outside this range, all outputs are linearly scaled to preserve the relative distribution while ensuring no negative or overdriven values.
+This ensures the drone maintains maneuverability even when operating at or near full throttle, by preserving control authority through motor power rescaling.

 ## Finite State Machines